michaelruppe/FSAE/Precharge/README.md

 </div>
 <div align="center">
 <img src="docs/timing-diagram.png" width="800">
-<p>Figure 3: A timing diagram illustrating a precharge sequence.
+<p>Figure 3: precharge sequence timing.
 When the TS voltage reaches the target voltage, precharge is complete and the AIR closes.
 The target voltage should be 90-95% of the Accumulator voltage</p>
 </div>